BrashRatel/BrashRatel.github.io/README.md

 ### Profit! ###

 If you like it let me know by sending me a tip!
-The default LNBits info of the page points to the demo wallet I setup. 😃🫴https://split.r00t.co
+The default LNBits info on the page points to the demo wallet I setup. 😃🫴 https://split.r00t.co